eliza-frankel/summer-school-2026-labs/content/monday/lab-2.md

 > [!CAUTION]
 > Proper syntax is important!
 Make sure that for the `instrument` directory there _isn't_ a '/' at the end, but for `stellar_atm` there _is_ a '/'

 Now let's decide the distance of the star (in cm).
 For apparent magnitude, you can do any distance you want.
 For absolute magnitude, the distance should be 10 parsecs, or 3.0857 x 10<sup>19</sup> cm.

-Update the distance parameter to be 10 pc
+**Task:** Update the distance parameter to be 10 pc